MaxBlesch/respy_tutorial/README.rst

 |

 This is a short introduction to respy for new users.
-As economists love Robinsonades 1, we will showcase the implementation of a Robinson Crusoe economy as a discrete choice dynamic programming model.
+As economists love Robinsonades, we will showcase the implementation of a Robinson Crusoe economy as a discrete choice dynamic programming model.
 Throughout the notebook you find indented texts which make you familiar with Robinson’s story.
 We will first set the scene with a broad introduction and then turn to the precise model specification.
 We continue by simulating the model and analyze its comparative statics.

 Supported by
 ------------